IDinsight/danswer/CONTRIBUTING.md

 [README.md](https://github.com/danswer-ai/danswer/blob/main/backend/danswer/connectors/README.md).

 If you have a new/different contribution in mind, we'd love to hear about it!
-Your input is vital to making sure that Danswer moves in the right direction.
+Your input is vital to making sure that HubGPTmoves in the right direction.
 Before starting on implementation, please raise a GitHub issue.

 And always feel free to message us (Chris Weaver / Yuhong Sun) on